EduardoZepeda/coffee-bytes-hugo/content/posts/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.en.md

 ## Trying to create a landing page in v0-vercel

-The result from Vercel is pretty decent.
+The result from [Vercel's V0](https://v0.dev/#?) is pretty decent.

-The color palette is very Cyberpunk.
-I loved the background they used in the back, the landing page seemed a little simple to me, but it perfectly delivers on its promise.
+The color palette is Cyberpunkish.
+I adored the background they used in the back, the landing page seemed a little simple to me, but it perfectly delivers on its promise.

 {{<video src="https://res.cloudinary.com/dwrscezd2/video/upload/v1748988712/coffee-bytes/v0_vforml.mp4">}}